Roy20141119/Roy/README.md

 ===

-this is the first test project, some domes debug android binder.
+this is the first test project, some demoes debug android binder.